 Maryland Rest Area Rules

 The State of Maryland operates rest areas, welcome centers, scenic overlooks, roadside picnic areas, and service plazas.
 The Maryland Department of Transportation (MDOT) is responsible for all except for service plazas.
-The Maryland Transportation Authority (MDTA) is responsible for service plazas.
+Service plazas are operated by the Maryland Transportation Authority (MDTA).
 MDOT and MDTA each have different sets of regulations.
 For more details on MDTA service plazas, scroll down towards the end of this article under, “MDTA Service Plazas”.

 MDOT Rest Areas, Welcome Centers, Scenic Overlooks, and Roadside Picnic Areas

 The Maryland Department of Transportation (MDOT) has adopted several administrative regulations with respect to public use of its highway rest areas.
 Below is a synopsis of these regulations…

 - Regulations apply to all welcome centers, rest areas, scenic overlooks, roadside picnic areas, and other public use areas within Interstate and State Highway rights-of-way.

 - Visitors to welcome centers are asked to sign the guest register.